For more information on any of these projects, contact me.

 This framework for modeling inter-seismic slip deficit accumulation and areas of partial slip deficit may help to explain several observations of recent earthquakes.
 Ruptures that propagate outside of fully locked areas through these "pseudo-coupled" regions can be larger than expected from the asperity dimensions alone.
 Earthquakes also show an intriguing pattern of slip increasing along with rupture length.
 Our models explain this observation as the magnitude of slip being limited by the pseudo-coupling produced by neighboring, unruptured asperities.
 Finally, our modeled deformation around pseudo-coupled regions up-dip of locked asperities in subduction zones are consistent with observed patterns of tsunamigenic slip, such as those that were gathered after the 2011 Tohoku earthquake (Herman et al., 2018).

-Our next step in this research is to use this new, conceptual understanding to actually map out which parts of the plate boundary are locked in between earthquakes, which parts are unlocked but accumulating potentially dangerous slip deficit, and which parts are totally unlocked and sliding at the convergence rate.
-We use the South America subduction zone as our case study, from Colombia to Chile.
+We next used this conceptual understanding to actually map out which parts of the plate boundary are locked in between earthquakes, which parts are unlocked but accumulating potentially dangerous slip deficit, and which parts are totally unlocked and sliding at the convergence rate.
+We use the South America subduction zone as our case study, from Colombia to southern Chile.
 This subduction zone has a long historical record of earthquakes and there are over 600 GPS stations measuring the small motions caused by locking on the plate boundary.
 We combine these observations with our pseudo-coupling model to estimate the probability that different parts of the subduction plate boundary are locked.
 We can map the solution into slip deficit as well, giving us better constraints on the slip deficit in hard to measure places like near the subduction trench far offshore.
-Finally, we compare the inter-seismic locked sections with historical and recent earthquakes to understand the links between locking and earthquake rupture (Herman et al., in preparation).
+Finally, we compare the inter-seismic locked sections with historical and recent earthquakes to understand the links between locking and earthquake rupture (Herman et al., in review).

 The inter-seismic slip deficit accumulation rate on the subduction plate interface due to frictional locking is a key parameter in estimating the hazard posed by large magnitude megathrust earthquakes.
 Geodetic observations of surface motions in between large events are typically used to estimate the slip deficit accumulation rate; however, these datasets also record other deformation processes, such as apparent partial coupling, afterslip, and viscous relaxation.
 The surface motions produced by these processes overlap with the signal produced by locked asperities and may therefore bias interpretations of the slip deficit on the plate interface.
 We already demonstrated in a previous modeling study how partial slip deficit accumulates in the regions between fully locked asperities.
 Next, we want to use 3D geodynamic models to quantify how motions associated with post-seismic afterslip and viscous relaxation affect the ability to resolve this distribution of (partial) coupling on the megathrust.